 Mr. Lied is a member of the State Bar of

-Michigan, the American Immigration Lawyers Association, the Federal Bar
+Michigan, the American Immigration Lawyers Association, and the Federal Bar

-Association, and the American Bar Association, and its sections of Litigation
+Association.
+He is also a member of the American Bar Association and its sections of Litigation

-and Labor and Employment Law.
+and Labor and Employment Law and was appointed Co-Chair of the Trial Evidence Committee for the 2017-2018 bar year.
 He is a former president of the Peoria County Bar

 Association.
 He is also a member of the Illinois State Bar Association